 I bet none of you heard about it unless you read Mike's column.

-And he writes, this comes less than a year after Finland killed their experiment with quote universal basic income.
+He writes, this comes less than a year after Finland killed their experiment with, quote, universal basic income.

-Now, if you if if this all sounds familiar to you, it should, because that's the new Green Deal.
+Now, if this all sounds familiar to you, it should, because that's the new Green Deal.

-And they replaced universal guaranteed basic income, whether you're willing or unwilling to work, you know, in the new Green Deal, with mandatory job training and work requirements for anybody to get government benefits.
+And they replace universal guaranteed basic income, whether you're willing or unwilling to work in the new Green Deal, with mandatory job training and work requirements for anybody to get government benefits.

 And then he goes on to point out, you know, and he links a few tweets from Bernie Sanders.